moby/moby/docs/sources/articles/b2d_volume_resize.md

 If you're using Boot2Docker with a large number of images, or the images you're working with are very large, your pulls might start failing with "no space left on device" errors when the Boot2Docker volume fills up.
+There are two solutions in this case:

+## Solution 1: Add the `DiskImage` property in boot2docker profile

+The boot2docker binary reads configuration from `$BOOT2DOCKER_PROFILE` if set, or `$BOOT2DOCKER_DIR/profile` or `$HOME/.boot2docker/profile` or (on Windows) `%USERPROFILE%/.boot2docker/profile`. boot2docker config will tell you where it is looking for the file, and will also output the settings that are in use, so you can initialise a default file to customize using `boot2docker config > ~/.boot2docker/profile`.
+Add the following lines to `$HOME/.boot2docker/profile`:

+    # Disk image size in MB
+    DiskSize = 50000

+And run:

+    boot2docker poweroff
+    boot2docker destroy
+    boot2docker init
+    boot2docker up

+## Solution 2: Increase the size of boot2docker volume

-The solution is to increase the volume size by first cloning it, then resizing it using a disk partitioning tool.
+The solution increase the volume size by first cloning it, then resizing it using a disk partitioning tool.

 We recommend [GParted](http://gparted.sourceforge.net/download.php/index.php).
 The tool comes as a bootable ISO, is a free download, and works well with VirtualBox.

-## 1. Stop Boot2Docker
+### 1. Stop Boot2Docker

 Issue the command to stop the Boot2Docker VM on the command line:

     $ boot2docker stop

-## 2. Clone the VMDK image to a VDI image
+### 2. Clone the VMDK image to a VDI image

 Boot2Docker ships with a VMDK image, which can’t be resized by VirtualBox’s native tools.
 We will instead create a VDI volume and clone the VMDK volume to